 Mark Twain – a remembrance

-This weekend I watched a movie ‘little women ‘.
-Long back in my high school days I had read this novel ‘little women’ written by Louisa May Alcott.The story is about the four sisters who learn the hard lessons of poverty and of growing up in New England .The movie kept me captured till the end because the place where the whole movie is made seemed so familiar to me.
-Especially the March sisters’ house reminded me of ‘The Mark Twain house ‘which we visited two years ago in the month of July at Hartford, Connecticut.
-Connecticut is one of the New England states of USA.
-Some how I felt like writing about this incredible place and my experience here.
+This weekend, I watched the movie Little Women.
+Back in my high school days, I had read the novel of the same name, written by Louisa May Alcott.
+The story follows four sisters learning the harsh lessons of poverty and growing up in New England.
+The movie held me captivated until the very end, largely because the settings felt so familiar.
+The March sisters’ house, in particular, reminded me of The Mark Twain House, which we visited two years ago in July at Hartford, Connecticut—one of the New England states of the USA.
+Somehow, watching Little Women made me want to write about that incredible place and my experience there.

-Each time we [GNG] visited the mall at Connecticut Gargi loved playing in one particular area.
-This play area had something special in it .The adventures of Huckle berry Finn came alive here.
-In one of the corners there was a small note that this area is dedicated to Mark Twain the most beloved writers of all times who offered a unique window into American life.
-Every time i read this I always wanted to visit The Mark Twain house.
-Thanks to my hubby that one Saturday we decided to visit the house.
+Every time we [GNG] visited a mall in Connecticut, Gargi loved playing in one particular area.
+There was something special about it.
+The adventures of Huckleberry Finn seemed to come alive here.
+In one corner, a small note mentioned that this area was dedicated to Mark Twain, one of the most beloved writers of all time, who offered a unique window into American life.
+Reading this note always made me want to visit The Mark Twain House, and thanks to my husband, we decided to go one Saturday.

 Comments